 With a car allowance, the company pays a monthly stipend for the work use of a personal vehicle.
 The simplicity of this arrangement can be attractive.
 Unlike with a company car program, there is no need to distinguish between personal use and business use of the vehicle.
 The company just pays the monthly stipend, and that's it.

-Without that accounting procedure, the payment is treated by the IRS as taxable income.
+However, the payment is treated by the IRS as taxable income.
 And that's what makes it the least attractive option from the employee perspective.
 The employee goes from a very valuable benefit to a benefit that is immediately reduced by tax withholding.
 They now have to pay for and maintain a work vehicle while the payment intended to offset those costs is unlikely to actually cover all those costs because of taxes.

 2. Mileage reimbursement vs. company vehicle